 - Compatible with all iOS 7.0 and higher devices (iPhone and iPad); Android 4.0 or higher smartphones and tablets using Bluetooth connectivity or your smartphone’s cable

-Withings’ Tips on How to Take Your Blood Pressure at Home
+Video: Withings’ Tips on How to Take Your Blood Pressure at Home

-Stay in Control of Your Health
+Stay In Control Of Your Health

-High blood pressure is a primary or contributing factor in an estimated 1,000 deaths a day in the United States, reports the Centers for Disease Control and Prevention.
 Only about half of people with high blood pressure have it under control.
 Using a more accurate blood pressure monitor to take regular readings at home can be a huge help in keeping your condition in check.

 Do you have any advice for do-it-yourself blood pressure monitoring?